microsoft/sarif-tutorials/docs/3-Beyond-basics.md

 ## <a id="notifications"></a>Notifications

-In addition to analysis results, many tools provide information about their execution, such as progress notifications (for example, "Execution started." or "Analysing directory src/io...") and error conditions (for example, "Rule CA1304 threw an exception and has been disabled." or "Rule CA9999 cannot be enabled because it does not exist.").
+In addition to analysis results, many tools provide information about their execution, such as progress notifications (for example, "Execution started." or "Analyzing directory src/io...") and error conditions (for example, "Rule CA1304 threw an exception and has been disabled." or "Rule CA9999 cannot be enabled because it does not exist.").

 ### <a id="exec-config-notif"></a>Tool execution notification and tool configuration notifications

-SARIF distinguishes two types of tool notifications,
+SARIF distinguishes two types of notifications,
 <a href="5.2-Glossary.md#config-notif">_tool configuration notifications_</a> and
 <a href="5.2-Glossary.md#exec-notif">_tool execution notifications_</a>.